manuel12/motivation-vault/README.md

     python manage.py test

 ### E2E tests
-For running the tests run:
+For running the tests go to the e2e folder and run:

     npm run test
 For running the tests on headless mode run: